NatDavies06/Note-Hive-11/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature/my-feature`)
 5. Create a new Pull Request

-## Credits

-This application was created as part of a coding challenge.
-The front end was provided, and the back end was implemented by Nathan Davis.

 ## License